Tudyx/ai-dataloader/README.md

 ### Next Features

-This features that could be added in the future:
+This features could be added in the future:

 - customizable `BatchSampler` (by using a `trait`)
 - collect function as a closure